Digital Nomad Exchange

 When we asked expats and global nomads about the quality of medical care in Uruguay, they replied:

 "I suggest to newcomers that they sign up with the private healthcare offered by the state at a discounted rate.
 Under this care you are offered all the conveniences of regular doctors and hospitals.
-This includes diabetes care, high-blood pressure care, cancer care and treatment etc," said one digital nomad in Paysandu.
+This includes diabetes care, high-blood pressure care, cancer care and treatment etc," commented a person living in Paysandu, Uruguay.

 View More Answers